graup/simplemag/README.md

-simplemag
+Simple Magazine
 =========

-Simple magazine plugin for WordPress
+Simple magazine plugin for WordPress.

 How to use
 ---